TaKeTube/FPGA-based-3D-renderer-Project/README.md

 **This is only a project that is for learning and fun, not industrial productive.**

-**This repo contains the complete Quartus project.**

-**For sorted files, including final proposal, report, testbenches, etc. please see https://github.com/debugevent90901/FPGA-based-3D-graphics-renderer**
+**For complete Quartus Project Files, please refer to https://github.com/TaKeTube/FPGA-based-3D-renderer-Project**

 ## 1. Description :page_facing_up:
 ​	This project implements a simple graphics pipeline on FPGA.
 It can render 3D objects with FPGA, and control the position of camera, rotations of the object through keyboard.